-Accommodation is plentiful with options for all budget sizes, and you need only stroll down the street to absorb the city`s energy and charisma.
-It is extremely easy to get around as KL is a fairly compact town.
+Accommodation is plentiful with options for all budget sizes, and you only need to stroll down the street to absorb the city`s energy and charisma.
+It is extremely easy to get around as KL is a very compact town.
 Colourful cultural hubs, like Chinatown, Malay and Indian districts present a taste of the vibrant diversity while kid-friendly amusement meccas will keep your young ones entertained for hours.
 Venture outside of the town to discover the KL`s hidden gems surrounded by tropical foliage and exotic fauna and flora.

 Genting Highlands Theme Park, KL

 6 THINGS TO DO IN KL WITH KIDS